Blog

 1. Do not try to be something you are not.

-Although more MBA applicants come from finance and consulting, your unique background helps you stand out.
-Highlight what you are good at and showcase accomplishments you have had in your field.
-Remember that no professor wants to be in front of a class of just bankers and consultants.
-Your experience adds diversity and allows you to look at situations from a different perspective than that of others.
+Although a large percentage MBA applicants come from finance and consulting, your unique background helps you stand out.
+Highlight what you are good at, and showcase accomplishments you have had in your field.
+No professor wants to be in front of a class that is made up entirely of bankers and consultants.
+Your experience adds diversity to the class and allows you to look at situations from a different perspective than that of others.
 Emphasize your distinctiveness!

 2. Showcase your quantitative or analytical skills.

-3. Be clear on why you want an MBA and where it will lead you.
+3. Be clear about why you want an MBA and where it will lead you.

-Almost every career requires teamwork, so make sure the admissions committee knows how well you work in a group or team setting.
-Think about your experiences within your work environment or through extracurriculars, and tell stories about times you have engaged positively and productively with others.
-For instance, a teacher might write about collaborating with fellow staff members to develop programming that raised test scores school-wide.
+For example, almost every career requires teamwork, so make sure that the admissions committee knows how well you work in a group or team setting.
+Think about your experiences in your work environment and extracurricular activities, and tell stories about times you have engaged positively and productively with others.
+For example, a teacher might write about how they collaborated with fellow staff members to develop programming that raised students’ test scores school-wide.

 Upcoming Events